erko185/nette-graphql/README.md

 Requirements
 ------------

-This Web Project is compatible with Nette 3.1 and requires PHP 8.2.
+This Web Project is compatible with Nette 3.1 and requires PHP 8.2 and set standard PHP Static Analysis on level 8

 Installation
 ------------